 The case is In re: Hostess Brands Inc et al, U.S. Bankruptcy Court, Southern District of New York, No. 12-22052.

-(Reporting By Tom Hals in Wilmington, Delaware and Jonathan Stempel in New York)
+(Reporting By Tom Hals in Wilmington, Delaware and Jonathan Stempel in New York; Editing by Gary Hill)